 Let’s start with the state average test score: 37%.
 The median household income in Illinois is $63,000 according to this link.
-If your family is making twice the average household income, do you think 37% is an appropriate bar by which to measure your child’s performance on standardized tests?
+Imagine a family is making twice the average household income.
+Is 37% an appropriate bar by which to measure performance on standardized tests for this family?
 Probably not.
 37% is too low a bar, and as a result, many schools are being hailed as “great” when in reality, there should be some commentary about what the scores should be given the parent income at the school.

 Conversely, if you make less than average household income, is 37% an appropriate bar by which to measure your child’s performance on standardized tests?
 Maybe not, it might be too high a bar and as a result, some schools are hailed as “bad”, not because the school quality is low, rather there is a higher percentage of children coming from lower income families.